 Volumetric dosing enables you to be very accurate and precise with dosage when you have paper tabs of LSD.
 You can find a guide on how to here.

 Logging and tracking have become quite a thing in the self-improvement field and for good reason.
 By tracking our behaviours we get good solid data that we can assess objectively.
 Using only a scale and a notebook, you can track and log your ingestions and doses and make notes on the effects, gaining precious personalised data.

 Maybe you’ve heard of a food diary to raise awareness of what you are eating.
 Or a smoke diary for people trying to quit.
 Logging and tracking raises awareness of our behaviours, feelings, triggers and patterns.

 Keeping a drug diary has to have been one of the most useful things I’ve ever done in regards to learning about my relationship with different substances and what doses work for me.
 The data has been invaluable for deciding doses and finding my sweet spot for different applications and activities.
-I know my optimum kratom dose to enhance focus on a work day, for example, my LSD minidose for a day out, and my MDMA dose for a session with friends, including booster & timing.
+I know my optimum kratom dose to enhance focus on a work day, my LSD minidose for a day out, and my MDMA dose for a session with friends, including booster and timing.

 If you wanna know more about drug journaling, take a look at taking drugs like a nerd.

 Don’t underestimate the dose.
 Better yet, overestimate it.